Primate Education Network (PEN) is a global network dedicated to connecting and empowering primate conservation educators.

 - Inspire and nurture new generations of primate educators

-- Increase awareness, compassion, and protection for primates and their natural habitats
+- Increase protection for primates and their natural habitats

-PEN's Regional Coordinators in Latin America, Africa, and Asia represent the network at meetings and conferences and host training workshops in primate range countries.
+PEN is excited to launch a new online course!
+Previously, PEN's Regional Coordinators in Latin America, Africa, and Asia represented the network at meetings and conferences and hosted workshops in primate range countries.

 Using our Projects Directory, primate educators anywhere in the world can search for and register their projects.

 To promote information sharing and prevent primate educators from reinventing the wheel, PEN curates a comprehensive collection of downloadable primate education materials.

 PEN developed a comprehensive list of over 200 publications in primate education, including journal articles, conference abstracts, book chapters, and more!